Baozhang-Ren/CarND-Behavioral-Cloning-P3/README.md

 # CarND-Behavioral-Cloning-P3
 Starting files for the Udacity CarND Behavioral Cloning Project.
-Original instruction can be found in `README_Original.md`.
+Original instruction can be found in `README_Original.md` .

 ## Behavior Cloning Project from Udacity's Nanodegree, Self-Driving Engineer

 ## Content

+### `README_Original.md`
+Instruction for the project.

 ### `model.py`
 -- Python File to train model